budavariam/budavariam.github.io/content/posts/2018-03-05-AdSense-experiments.md

 date: 2022-06-09
 ---

-I just started to get to know how ads work, I'm going to experimnt with the different capabilities of Google AdSense and how it can be connected with Google Analytics.
+I just started to get to know how ads work, I'm going to experiment with the different capabilities of Google AdSense and how it can be connected with Google Analytics.

 <!--more-->

 I fired up AdSense and started to learn more about Google Analytics v4.
 I've used Google Analytics v3 (Universal Analytics) before, but it's [going to be deprecated](https://support.google.com/analytics/answer/11583528?hl=en) next year.
 They wrote a [blog post](https://blog.google/products/marketingplatform/analytics/prepare-for-future-with-google-analytics-4/?utm_campaign=2022-q1-gbl-all-gafree) about it as well.

 ## Libs I Use for my Site